• Home

 Energy use accounts for approximately 60% of a property’s carbon footprint.
 Luckily, there are some easy, actionable tips you can put into practice to transform your short-term rental into an eco-friendly home.

 a.
-Light Bulbs
+Light Blubs

 LED lights are environmentally friendly and are up to 80% more efficient than traditional lighting.
 Incandescent bulbs or compact fluorescent bulbs contain toxic elements.
 Making the switch is easy and has major long-term benefits.